 - DLA Troop Support, Philadelphia

-Manages the supply chains for food, textiles, construction material, industrial hardware and medical supplies and equipment, including pharmaceuticals.
+Manages the supply chains for food, textiles, construction material and medical supplies and equipment, including pharmaceuticals.

 - DLA Aviation, Richmond, Virginia